Logo

 Julian Fellowes created the hugely successful and critically acclaimed period drama Downton Abbey for ITV1 in 2010.

-Julian Fellowes won a Primetime Emmy for outstanding writing and a Broadcasting Press Guild award for writing Downton Abbey.
+Julian Fellowes won two Primetime Emmy Awards for Outstanding Limited Series and Outstanding Writing for a Limited Series as well as a Broadcasting Press Guild award for writing Downton Abbey.

 Julian Fellowes wrote an adaptation of the novel Doctor Thorne by one of his favorite writers, Anthony Trollope.